sobamask22/CarSales-PowerBI/README.md

 - Support for multi-table relationships for enabling complex models

+## Why Specific Visuals?
+**Line Chart:** The line chart is ideal for visualizing trends across time periods.
+In my dashboard, it displays monthly values across multiple years, allowing users to compare performance year over year.
+Each line represents a different year, making it easy to spot seasonal patterns.
+For example, revenue and sales.

+**Pie Chart:** Pie charts work best when dealing with a small number of distinct categories.
+I use them to show how each category contributes to a whole, making percentage comparisons intuitive.
+For example, transmission types
+Maps: Maps are powerful for displaying location-based data without overwhelming the user with text.
+Instead of listing sales by region, I use map visuals to highlight activity across geographic areas.
+Users can apply slicers by year and hover over specific regions to see detailed metrics.

+**Gauge:** The gauge visual is effective for comparing actual values against benchmarks or targets.
+It provides a clear, immediate sense of performance status.
+For example, MMR value against actual sale price.

 ## Tech Stack:
 - **Microsoft Excel CSV:** Used as the storage format for importing and exporting structured datasets